Ppjose/everlifeai.github.io/docs/developer-resources/dev-guides/coding-a-skill/coding-a-skill.md

 Warning: If you get an error trying to create the directory you might have a customized skill location.
 In that case check your directory `~/everlifeai/0` to see if there are any additional subdirectories there in which your `skills` folder is located, and use that.

-In that folder create two files:
+In that folder create one of the files:

     cd ~/everlifeai/0/skills/eskill-inspire
-    touch package.json
     touch index.js

 ### Node.js manifest file

 Since every skill is a node.js module we need to set up some scaffolding for that module.
 The `package.json` is the manifest for your skill.
 This file is a standard NPM file.
-Use an editor to add the folowing contents to `package.json`:
+Use the `npm` command to add the dependencies we will need.

+First navigate to the folder we created:

+    cd ~/everlifeai/0/skills/eskill-inspire

+The use `npm` to create the  `package.json` manifest (second file):

+    npm init

+This command will ask a number of questions about your project.
+Here you can go with all the defaults, i.e. just press enter for each question if you don't want to add any additional information.
+The important part is to set `index.js` as the `entry point`, which is also the default.

+Now we should add our dependencies.
+To develop the simple skill we want to build we need to use the communications library `cote`, this is used by our skill to communicate with the other parts of the avatar architecture.
+We also want to use the `elife-utils` which is a library designed to help common tasks, we will use it for logging.
+We also need a way to call out to some web service which can provide us with an inspirational quote, for this we will use the `request` library.

+So, now issue this command (still in the same folder), to register and download these dependencies:

+    npm add cote request everlifeai/elife-utils

+If you now look at the `package.json` in an editor it should look similar to this (dependency versions may vary):

 ```json
 {